matll/data-engineering-zoomcamp-2025/01-docker-terraform/homework/README.md

   sudo docker run --entrypoint bash -it python:3.12.8 pip --version
 Question 2.
 Understanding Docker networking and docker-compose
+	hostname is the service name
+	host port is the first one in ports:'5433:5432'
 # Question 3.
 Trip Segmentation Count
   SELECT
       COUNT(*)